Bookstore Education Workshops CrysCam X-ray Tutorial Contact

 Higher packing density and this lower solvent content significantly correlate with increasing resolution and can be used to provide a more refined probability for the occurrence of a certain oligomerization state.
 The program thus accepts resolution as additional information to select the proper probability distribution.
 The assumption is that observed resolution represents an estimate for the lower limit for crystal quality, i.e., crystals obviously diffract to at least this value (but could also diffract better).
 It must be understood that the answers are always relative probabilities based on our current state of knowledge and that no clear answer may result in certain cases.

 One can also enter the molecular data for one monomer and select its known multimerization state, in case you know what basic multimer unit you are looking for.
 For example, if your known molecular unit is a trimer, you may want to look for 3-mer, 6-mer, 9-mer etc. Note that crystallographic axes coinciding with multimer axes can result in improbably low Vm for a single multimer unit.
+Whenever possible, use the correct molecular weight based on the sequnce and not the estimated value based on residue number.

 The results are represented in tabular form at the top of the output followed by two graphs showing the normalized probability distributions (resolution corrected and all PDB data) against Vm and Vs, respectively.